 To receive a travel certificate, the pet must meet the following criteria:

 We also ask that each owner carefully considers the pros and cons of bringing their pet with them on a trip.
-Travelling can be very stressful for pets, and unless they are small, they will most likely have to travel in steerage without the climate-controlled luxuries we associate with human air travel.
+Traveling can be very stressful for pets, and unless they are small, they will most likely have to travel in steerage without the climate-controlled luxuries we associate with human air travel.

 When booking a flight, try to reduce pet stress by choosing a direct flight, and avoid flying when temperatures may be extreme.